jsamunderu/accenture-song-kjg/README.md

 # Accenture Song KJG
-accenture song King James Group website
+Accenture song King James Group website

 This program requires ```nodejs``` and the ```npm``` tool

-Change directory into the accenture-song-parent directory, where there is this README file.
+Change directory into the accenture-song-kjg parent directory, where there is this README file.

 Install the required packages